consoledotdev/home/content/reviews/neovim-best-code-editor-ide-for-developers.md

 If you use Azure for your cloud then VS Code provides the best development experience because of the
 [official plugins](https://code.visualstudio.com/docs/azure/extensions).
 These
-plugins were valuable when I was working our
+plugins were valuable when I was working on our [Campfire Bot](https://blog.console.dev/porting-a-python-azure-serverless-function-to-rust/) and
-[Campfire Bot](https://blog.console.dev/porting-a-python-azure-serverless-function-to-rust/)
-and
 [LED Metric display](https://blog.console.dev/live-subscriber-count-using-a-lametric-led-device/),